-Take to the high seas in a beautiful yacht and learn to sail.
+Come and experience sailing on the sea in one of our two fully equipped yachts and learn to sail.
 Fast and exhilarating racing, or a leisurely cruise, everything is possible.
-The BBC Yacht Club welcomes all from beginner to experienced ocean sailor.
+The BBC Yacht Club welcomes all from beginners to experienced sailors.
 Why not join us?

-We sail every weekend in the summer from Bursledon near Southampton to local destinations including the Isle of Wight.
-Bank Holiday weekends we extend our trips with destinations including France and our summer cruise takes us even further afield.
-We also have an annual Regatta or Rally.
+We sail most weekends during March to November from Bursledon near Southampton to local destinations including the Isle of Wight.
+On Bank Holiday weekends and longer trips, we extend our sailing to destinations including France.
+Our summer cruise takes us even further afield.
 Not all events are in the summer or on water – our year-round events include parties, courses and talks.

 Where Do I Start?

-The best way to start sailing with us is to join a weekend or mid-week trip.
-Most of our trips are open to anyone new to the club or sailing; crews are made up of people with a wide range of experience and abilities.
+The best way to start sailing with us is to sign up for a trip – any trip!
+Our trips are open to anyone new to sailing; crews are made up of people with a wide range of experience and abilities.
+Each trip has an experienced and qualified skipper and a mate to ‘show you the ropes’!
 We also offer guest trips where you can try out a few trips as a temporary member before deciding to join the club.
 Everyone is encouraged to join in with the sailing and boat keeping jobs on the trips and you will sleep on board the boat.

 How to get on to a trip